auriq/essentia_docs/source/tutorial/rtutorial.rst

 functions inside the RESS package to send data through Essentia's preprocessor and into R.
 We analyzed simple compressed, csv files and ran incredibly basic analysis.
 The next tutorial, :doc:`rtutorial2`, will work with more complex logs that need to be converted and analyzed before being loaded into R, where we will plot the resulting data.
-To see more advanced analysis of much more complex datasets, please read through our :doc:`../usecases/rapache` use case.
+To see more advanced analysis of more complex datasets, please read through our :doc:`../usecases/rapache` use case.